 10 Fall Foliage Drives in 10 Vacation Destinations

 Colorful leaves, cooler temperatures and photo ops make road trips a must in autumn.
-During the season, hundreds of areas throughout North America burst in warm tones of reds, oranges and golds, welcoming travelers to enjoy the great outdoors.
+During the season, hundreds of areas throughout North America burst in warm tones of reds, oranges and golds, welcoming travelers.
 As an added bonus, many areas also host local activities and fun festivals.
 Ready for a quick adventure?
 Here are some fall foliage drives to check out soon.

 Fall Foliage Drives: 10 Routes in Popular Vacation Spots